padraic7a/thisblog/_posts/2013-12-15-welcome-to-jekyll.markdown

 I'm blogging with Jekyll for a couple of reasons.

 * I like the idea of a static html site vulnerable to less attacks
-* I also like the idea of using markdown and it seemd like once you get the hang of it, it should make writing fairly quick
+* I also like the idea of using markdown and it seems like once you get the hang of it, it should make writing fairly quick
 * Finally using Jekyll is an opportunity to use git.

 On the last point: